AlexIsBadWithComputers/VMSetup/README.md

 This will then execute all the installation scripts.
 Note that this will take some time depending on your internet connection, and will use > 8 Gb of disk.

-**NOTE**: This does reboot (and automatically resume installation) your VM, so you will lose connection.
+**NOTE**: This does rebootyour VM, so you will lose connection.
+Not to worry however!
+As this will automatically continue once it does if you log in or not.
+I recommend _not_ logging back in for a while as this whole installation process takes upwards of 2 hours depending on your internet connection/how many requirements for each library also get installed.